CENTRE USD 397

 CENTRE SCHOOL DISTRICT

 The Centre School District was established in 1958 and is a rural community consisting of 400 square miles along the scenic Flint Hills of Kansas.
-It is comprised of the six communities of Lincolnville, Lost Springs, Ramona, Tampa and Pilsen located in Marion county and Burdick in Morris county.
-The district's locations is ideally located, about an hours drive from the center of several larger cities including Salina, Manhattan, Emporia and Wichita.
+It is comprised of the six communities of Lincolnville, Lost Springs, Ramona, Tampa, and Pilsen located in Marion county and Burdick in Morris county.
+The district's location is ideally located, about an hour's drive from the center of several larger cities including Salina, Manhattan, Emporia, and Wichita.
 The K-12 building is located on a 25-acre tract off Hwy 77, two miles north of Lincolnville.

 Most of the district patrons are involved in farming and ranching or services related to the agricultural business community.
 They are hard-working and support their local school through attendance and participation in school and community-sponsored events.